 Each term there are a variety of all-college convocations.
-All full-time day students are required to attend a percentage of these programs.
-Dates and specific information about the requirement are published at the beginning of the fall and spring semesters by the Office of the Dean of the College.
-Failure to attend the minimum number of convocations, unless excused by the Dean of the College, will result in the addition of one semester hour per term of convocation absence to the 124 hours required for graduation.
+All full-time day students are expected to attend these programs.
+Dates and specific information about the programs are published at the beginning of the fall and spring semesters by the Office of the Dean of the College.
+Documented attendance at three or more convocations in a given semester shall be considered to be equivalent to one-half hour of credit (see CONV 002, page 2.108).